Tiridates I of Armenia: Visiting Rome

 Prior to embarking for Rome in 66 AD, Tiridates I visited his mother and two brothers in Media Atropatene and Parthia.
 On his long trek he was accompanied by his wife and children and two of his brothers.
 His escort included an imposing retinue, comprising many feudal lords, several sages, 3,000 Parthian horsemen, and also a large number of Romans.
 Tiridates did not travel through sea, as he did not wish to pollute water, one of the seven Zoroastrian holy aspects.
 His route lay across Thrace, through Illyria, on the eastern shores of the Adriatic and Picenum, in northeastern Italy.
 The journey took nine months, and Tiridates I rode on horseback, with his children and queen at his side.
 The children of Vologases, Monobazes and Pacorus also accompanied Tiridates I.

 Cassius Dio, a second-century Roman historian, described Tiridates I favorably at the time of his arrival: "Tiridates himself was in the prime of his life, a notable figure by reason of his youth, beauty, family, and intelligence."
 Nero greeted Tiridates I at Neapolis (Naples) in October, sending a state chariot to carry the visitor over the last few kilometres.

 According to Dio's account, Tiridates I refused to remove his sword as he approached the ruler of the Roman Empire (though as a compromise, he agreed to have his sword firmly fastened in the sheath, so that it could not be drawn).
 Nero was reportedly so impressed by this act that he ordered a gladiatorial games be staged in honor of his guest at Puteolis (present day Pozzuoli, near Naples).
 According to Cassius Dio, the Armenian king himself had an opportunity to display his ability as a marksman by shooting an arrow through the bodies of two buffaloes.
 Ethiopian women, men and children fought as gladiators and gladiatrices at the games to impress the Armenian king.

 The climax of the ceremonies was reserved for the capital.
-Rome was profusely decorated with flags, torches, garlands and bunting, and was gorgeously illuminated at night with great crowds of people seen everywhere.
+Rome was decorated with flags, torches, garlands and bunting, and was illuminated at night with crowds of people seen everywhere.